M365-DenzilFernandes/PowerBI-MessageCenter/README.md

 # PowerBI-MessageCenter

-A Power BI Report to connect to the Office 365 Service Communications API
+A Power BI Report to connect to the Office 365 Service Communications API.
+The queries contains the HTTPS POST/GET request to authenicate with Client ID/Secret.

 This report contains a data query which connects to the Office 365 Service Communications API and query the following from the API: